lschierer/App-Schierer-HPFan/share/pages/Fan Fiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

   maxHeadingLevel: 4
 collection: Nephilim
 imports:
-  - /components/FanFiction/Harry_Potter_-_Nephilim/Appendices/PowerLevelTable.ts type="module"
+  - /components./PowerLevelTable.ts type="module"
 ---

 ## Overview

-Church scholars have studied magic almost continuously since the Church came out of hiding following [the Edict of Milan][EoM].
-In addition to what the clergy have observed and compiled directly themselves, the Church has archived visions that various saints have had that disclose additional information.
+Church scholars have studied magic almost continuously since the Church came out of hiding following [the Edict of Milan][EoM].[^250807-1] In addition to what the clergy have observed and compiled directly themselves, the Church has archived visions that various saints have had that disclose additional information.
 As these visions, like all visions of the saints, are not considered binding on the faithful, the Church considers this information useful, but not necessarily definitive.
 Church scholars have, from this research, derived these rules for how magic works.

 ## Overall Rules